easytarget/microPyEZfonts/Unicode/README.md

 # COPYRIGHT
 Both Unicode fonts here are open source projects and have permissive licencing; but they **do** have licence terms and some restrictions:
-* Please read the copyright notices in the efont folder; and ensure you follow any restrictions and requirements there if you redistribute fonts based on this set.
+* Please read the copyright notice in the efont folder; and ensure you follow any restrictions and requirements there if you redistribute fonts based on this set; see [efont-unicode-bdf-0.4.2/COPYRIGHT](efont-unicode-bdf-0.4.2/COPYRIGHT)
 * The Unifont is dual licenced (SIL and GPL2 with font exceptions); see https://unifoundry.com/LICENSE.txt

 # Example